Approximate Border Location

 Travel Tips and Scam Warnings

-Secure an Iraqi e-visa online for $50 USD to avoid inflated border fees of $10-30 USD for fake “processing” services.
+Secure an Iraqi e-visa online where possible for $50 USD to avoid inflated border fees of $10-30 USD for fake “processing” services.
 Money changers offer poor rates for Iranian Rials to Iraqi Dinars; exchange in Ilam or Baghdad.
 Touts may push overpriced taxis or unofficial visa help; use official offices and demand receipts.
 Taxis from Ilam to Mehran cost $5 USD; buses to Baghdad from Zurbatiyah cost $10 USD.
 Travelers report fake checkpoint fees; insist on official stamps.
 Contact Al-Rafidain Agency (+98 843 222 1234) for customs help.
 Keep valuables secure, as pickpocketing is common in crowded areas, especially during Arbaeen.

 Cultural and Economic Significance